jtanderson2/aci-cli/README.md

 ---
 ### NXOS L1/L2 show commands

-Many standard nxos commands work on the leaf switches or can be run from the APIC when proceeding with 'fabric \<node-id\>'
+Many standard nxos commands work on the leaf switches or can be run from the APIC when preceding with 'fabric \<node-id\>'

 Examples from leafs: